BRH-Media/PlexDL/README.md

 │   └───TransactionLog.logdel              -- Logs all PMS XML requests/events out of PlexDL
-├───.default                               -- XML profile that is loaded on each start (default settings) ├───.entropy                               -- 20-byte pseudorandom entropy data used for WDPAPI └───.token                                 -- 20-char Plex.tv token; saved when the user logs in and is encrypted with WDPAPI
+├───.default                               -- XML profile that is loaded on each start (default settings) ├───.entropy                               -- 20-byte pseudorandom entropy data used for WDPAPI ├───.guid                                  -- 16-byte WDPAPI-protected GUID string.
+Used for uniquely identifying your PlexDL instance.
+└───.token                                 -- 20-char Plex.tv token; saved when the user logs in and is encrypted with WDPAPI
 ```